'

 By bus

-Note: The main bus station in KL is TBS (terminal Bersepadu Selatan).
-And the bus station in Ipoh is and in Ipoh is Ipoh Aman Jaya Bus Terminal.
-From Ipoh Aman Jaya Bus Terminal, you can take a grab to Ipoh Old Town (about a 20mins drive).
+The bus station in Ipoh is Ipoh Aman Jaya Bus Terminal.
+From Ipoh Aman Jaya Bus Terminal, you can take a grab to Ipoh Old Town (about a 20-minute drive).

 By car